Counseling for Parents

 In-person parenting counseling in the Livermore/Pleasanton area and telehealth for residents of California.

 Parenting brings so much joy, but it can also be challenging.
 Along the way, you may find yourself revisiting your own childhood experiences while trying to establish rules, set boundaries, navigate discipline and behavioral challenges, and support your child through different developmental stages.
-The burnout and overwhelm that come with being a parent can be a lot to handle, especially on your own.
-Having guidance can make a difference as you become the parent you want to be.
+Therapy provides a space to reflect on your parenting style and learn how to cope with frustration, burnout, and your own inner triggers impacting how you respond to your child.

 Coparenting Counseling